-- fund local courses that are contextually and culturally relevant to mission
+- Fund local courses that are contextually and culturally relevant to mission.

-- ensure promising candidates have the financial means to take courses
+- Ensure promising candidates have the financial means to take courses.

-- resource local churches by providing trained leaders and ministers
+- Resource local churches by providing trained leaders and ministers.

-- foster valuable links between study partners and supporting churches and individuals
+- Foster valuable links between study partners and supporting churches and individuals.

 Who does BEST help?

-What costs does a BEST bursary cover?
+What costs does a Crosslinks bursary cover?

 Does the bursary last for the whole course?

-How do we choose BEST study partners?
+How do we choose who to give bursaries to?